CZERTAINLY/CZERTAINLY-HashiCorp-Vault-Connector/generated/README.md

-# Go API Server for discovery
+# Go API Server for openapi

 REST API for implementations of custom Discovery Provider